kazuph/mcp-docs-rag/README.md

 - `rag_query` - Query document collections using RAG
   - Takes collection_id and query as parameters
   - Returns AI-generated responses with context from documents
-- `add_git_repository` - Clone a Git repository to the docs directory
+- `add_git_repository` - Clone a Git repository to the docs directory with optional sparse checkout
   - Takes repository_url as parameter
+  - Optional subdirectory parameter for sparse checkout of specific directories
   - Automatically pulls latest changes if repository already exists
 - `add_text_file` - Download a text file to the docs directory
   - Takes file_url as parameter